Hospitals, like all institutions, must abide by all applicable state and federal laws.

 The Model Medical Staff Bylaws is designed to be a resource and a guide.
 The presentation of the bylaws does not constitute legal advice and should not be relied upon as such.
 Although development of medical staff bylaws in a hospital should be a process involving an interdisciplinary group or committee of the hospital and hospital medical staff, the hospital’s legal counsel should be an integral part of the process.
 Hospital medical staff bylaws involve many legal concepts.
 Consultation with legal counsel experienced in hospital medical staff bylaw drafting is critical.

 Missouri Society of Health Care Attorneys

-The Missouri Society of Health Care Attorneys is a personal membership group of the Missouri Hospital Association.
+The Missouri Society of Health Care Attorneys is a professional membership group of the Missouri Hospital Association.
 MSHCA was formed in 1981 and remains a robust network of approximately 150 health care attorneys throughout the state.
 Its members practice in every facet of health care — as in-house counsel, state regulatory officials and in law firms large and small.
 MHA’s General Counsel and Vice President of Legal Affairs serves as a permanent member of the board, and the office provides ongoing operational support for the group.